Jiří Patera (ice hockey): Playing career

 As a restricted free agent, Patera signed a one-year extension with Vegas on July 2, 2023.
 After beginning the season with Henderson, Patera was recalled to the Golden Knights on December 2 due to an injury to Adin Hill.
 Patera then made his 2023–24 season debut on December 10, stopping 35 of 39 shots in a 5–4 shootout victory over the San Jose Sharks.

 As a free agent following the 2023–24 season, Patera signed a two-year, two-way contract with the Vancouver Canucks on July 1, 2024.
 Three months later, on October 2, Patera was claimed off waivers by the Boston Bruins ahead of the 2024–25 season.
 However, just four days later, Boston also placed Patera on waivers, and he was subsequently re-claimed by Vancouver on October 7.
 After missing most of the 2024–25 season due to injury, Patera made his debut for the Canucks over a year later on November 17, 2025, stopping 33 of 40 shots faced in an 8–5 loss to the Florida Panthers.

+On July 1, 2026, having left the Canucks as a free agent, Patera made a return to the Boston Bruins organization in agreeing to a one-year, two-way contract for the season.